FIWARE/catalogue/security/README.md

 ### What is the Trusted Issuers Registry ?

 The Trusted Issuers Registry provides both an EBSI Trusted Issuers Registry implementation and an iShare implementation.
 The service provides data from an NGSI-LD compliant backend and configuration files.

 ### Why use the Trusted Issuers Registry ?

+A Trusted Issuers Registry (TIR) is a decentralised registry for storing information about trusted issuers, such as public information and accreditations.
+The TIR stores all information within a smart contract in the form of Verifiable Accreditations, which are issued by Trust Chain participants or self-issued.
+Issuers can then designate proxies for credential verification that can be used to assess the validity of the credential or check whether it has been revoked.